Abhiybrant/funda-test-assignment/README.md

 6. I was running out of time for adding tests.
 (I would use Jasmine for tests, would love to discuss/answer test approach and questions related to testing)

+7. Please note that, when we type a city name and search, there is a posibility of making a type, then we get no results.
+To avoid that I would use a geo location input field, instead of regular input (in real time application).